 That said, people must not use essential oils as a substitute for medical treatment but only alongside it.

 Numerous health organizations have warned about the risks of using essential oils, especially as a replacement for standard treatments.
 Some risks include:

 - Poisoning: It is not safe to ingest essential oils.
 Many essential oils, including eucalyptus, pennyroyal, and camphor, are toxic.
 Even those that are safe to consume in small doses may be poisonous at larger doses.
-For this reason, people must keep diffusers away from children and wash their hands after touching the oils.
+For this reason, people must keep diffusers away from children and pets and wash their hands after touching the oils.

-- Skin irritation: Many essential oils can irritate the skin, especially if a person makes direct contact with the undiluted oil.
+- Skin irritation: Many essential oils can irritate the skin, especially if a person makes direct contact with undiluted oil.

 - Inhalation: While it is safe to put diluted oils in a diffuser, directly inhaling essential oils or putting them in the nose may be dangerous.